AbubakarAliyu2208/alx-low_level_programming/0x02-functions_nested_loops/README.md

- a function that checks for lowercase character
+Write a program that prints _putchar, followed by a new line.

+The program should return 0